 Floating software is licensed according to the desired number of concurrent users, or “seats”.
 Suppose a dozen people in your organization are interested in using the software from time to time, but you foresee only a couple of them using it at a specific moment.

 In this case, instead of buying a dozen individual software copies, you could purchase two floating seats.
-The floating licenses are considerably less expensive than the individual licenses would be, so you provide your organization with considerable cost savings.
+The floating licenses are considerably less expensive than the individual licenses would be, so you provide your organization with appreciable cost savings.

 As your organization's needs change, you can add seats to accommodate more concurrent users, or discontinue some if use declines.